mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Bikes abandoned, 20th May :- [7592778](https://www.fixmystreet.com/report/7592778)
 - Heavy vegetation growth, 20th May :- [7592765](https://www.fixmystreet.com/report/7592765)
 - Advertising on speed sign, 20th May :- [7592611](https://www.fixmystreet.com/report/7592611)
-- Large sunken area of tarmac in the pavement, 19th May :- [7592572](https://www.fixmystreet.com/report/7592572)
-- Lorry from the works being carried out has caused a number of slabs to break and are VERY uneven and unstable, 19th May :- [7591480](https://www.fixmystreet.com/report/7591480)

 <!-- fix_marker ends -->